“The energy is unmatched”: Chidi Mokeme reacts as Omotola speaks about him

+Chidi Mokeme Speaks Out After Omotola Jalade's Viral Statement About His Career

-- Omotola Ekeinde recently crowned Chidi Mokeme as her favourite actor during a recent interview
+- Omotola Ekeinde recently spoke about her colleague Chidi Mokeme during a recent interview

 - The revelation sparked buzz online, drawing strong reactions from fans

-- Chidi Mokeme broke silence with a heartfelt response that has everyone talking
+- Chidi Mokeme broke silence with a response that has everyone talking

-Nollywood actor Chidi Mokeme has responded warmly after veteran actress Omotola Ekeinde publicly named him as her favourite actor.
+Nollywood actor Chidi Mokeme has responded warmly after veteran actress Omotola Jalade Ekeinde publicly spoke about his onscreen dexterity.

-Omotola made the revelation during an interview with Pulse TV, where she spoke about her admiration for Mokeme’s talent and presence on screen.
+Omotola made the revelation during an interview with Pulse TV, where she revealed her admiration for Mokeme’s talent and cinematic presence.

 Her statement quickly gained attention online, sparking reactions from fans across social media.